CouncilofLorien/counciloflorien.github.io/docs/cards/B/bounty-of-the-hoard.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Playable during the site phase.
-One minor or major item may be played at a tapped site that contains a hoard.  "'Mr. Baggins!' he cried.
+One minor or major item may be played at a tapped site that contains a hoard. <br>_"'Mr. Baggins!' he cried.
 'Here is the first payment of your reward!
-Cast off your old coat and put on this!'"  ---Hob
+Cast off your old coat and put on this!'"_ ***---Hob***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>